wulongict/SpectralArchive/README.md

 ![example workflow](https://github.com/wulongict/SpectralArchive/actions/workflows/docker-publish-ubuntu-2004.yml/badge.svg)
 ![example workflow](https://github.com/wulongict/SpectralArchive/actions/workflows/docker-publish-ubuntu-2204.yml/badge.svg)

+> **announcement:**
+> Our server is under maintainance since June 19.
+It will be back online by June 21.
+> June 20, 2023

 Spetroscape is a software tool to search for similar PSMs in spectral archives.
 It can create a spectral archive, and incrementally add new data (mzML/mzXML) and annotations (pep.xml) to it.

 Spectroscape has a web user interface, which enables real time searching for approximate nearest neighbors (ANNs) against an archive with hundreds of millions of spectra.